rng-guy/NFSMWBartender/APPENDIX.md

 * LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.

-* You shouldn't use the replacement vehicles for Cross for any other cop in the game unless you also use Bartender's "Advanced" feature set.
-Otherwise, these vehicles interfere with LeaderStrategy spawns whenever they are present in a given pursuit.

 * Bartender replaces vehicles that don't exist in VltEd with whatever the vanilla game uses.

 * Bartender replaces vehicles that are helicopters with whatever the vanilla game uses.